rsercely/uft-assets-nimbus/README.md

 # Contents-and-Usage-of-Contained-Scripts
-This document listsdemo assets that the field has found useful as part of a core demo or tailored demo.
+This document lists demo assets that the field has found useful as part of a core demo or tailored demo.

 **Most** of these test scripts are not considered part of the "core" demo assets which means you will **not** find them delivered as part of the [devops.dockerapp](https://hub.docker.com/r/admpresales/devops.dockerapp/) or the [devops](https://hub.docker.com/r/admpresales/devops/) images.
 Test scripts that are shown on this page that **are** part of the core scripts delivered in the Devops image are noted with '(c)'.
 For example:
 ```
 leanft-gherkin (c)
 ```

-Instructions on [How to add test scripts to the devops container](#how-to-add-test-to-devops-container) can be found below.
+Instructions on [How to add a test script to devops container](#how-to-add-a-test-script-to-devops-container) can be found below.
 Alternatively, you could just clone or fork the repository into the file system of NimbusClient or NimbusServer.

 Instruction and expectations for those developing new test scripts can be found below:<br>
 [Expectations for those developing new scripts](#Expectations-for-those-developing-new-scripts)